bauerdavid/napari-nD-annotator/README.md

 "napari-nD-annotator" is free and open source software

 ## Issues

+### Known issues
+ * When using the `Annotation Toolbox`:
+   * When deleting a single layer from the layer list, some other layers' names might be overwritten by some "invisible" utility layers.
+Selecting and unselecting these will restore the original layer.
+   * When deleting multiple layers, some strange behavior can happen (layer duplicates appear, only in the layer list; napari breaks etc.).
+Until fixed, layers should be removed one by one.
+   * If any layer is created before opening the `Annotation Toolbox` widget, some "temporary" layers appear in the layer list.
+For further information see the [Minimal contour](https://github.com/bauerdavid/napari-nD-annotator/edit/mean_contour/README.md#minimal-contour) section

 If you encounter any problems, please [file an issue] along with a detailed description.